Estimating Interventional Distributions with Uncertain Causal Graphs through Meta-Learning: Experiments

 \section{Experiments}

 We evaluate the performance of our model, MACE-TNP, against Bayesian causal inference baselines, and a causal discovery method that selects a single graph.
 With our experiments we aim to answer: 1) When analytically tractable, can we confirm that our model recovers the true posterior interventional distribution under identifiability and non-identifiability of the causal graph, 2) How does our model compare against baselines when the baselines’ assumptions are \emph{respected} and when they are \emph{violated}, 3) How does our model perform when the number of nodes are scaled, 4) How does our model perform when we do not have knowledge of the data generating process?
+Code for our experiments is available at: \url{https://github.com/Anish144/CausalInferenceNeuralProcess}.

 To train MACE-TNP, we randomise the number of observational samples $N_{\text{obs}} \sim \mathcal{U}\{50, 750\}$, and set $N_{\text{int}} = 1000 - N_{\text{obs}}$.
 The training loss is evaluated on these $N_{\text{int}}$ samples.
 For testing, we sample 500 observation points and compute the loss against 500 intervention points.